 07-27-1966 Nedra Johnson – Born in New York City, New York.
 She is an American rhythm and blues and jazz singer-songwriter.
 Johnson has performed internationally at jazz, blues, LGBT pride, and women’s music festivals.
-Her father is the jazz performer Howard Johnson and she has performed with him and his group, Gravity, as well.
-An out lesbian, on her first album, Testify, she recored the black feminist poet Pat Parker’s 1978 poem, Where Will You be?, considered a feminist anthem.
+Her father is the jazz performer Howard Johnson and she has performed with him and his group, Gravity.
+An out lesbian, on her first album, Testify, she recorded the black feminist poet Pat Parker’s 1978 poem, Where Will You Be? (considered a feminist anthem).
 In 2005, Johnson released her own version of Amazon Women Rise as a tribute to the lesbian songwriter Maxine Feldman, a founding leader in women’s music.
 In 2006 she received an OUTMUSIC Award for Outstanding New Recording-Female for her album Nedra.

 07-27-1946 – 07-18-1996 Stephen Donaldson – Born in Utica, New York.
 His birth name was Robert Anthony Martin, Jr. and he was also known as Donny the Punk.
 He was an American bisexual activist and known for his pioneering activism in LGBT rights and prison reform.
 Donaldson is known for his writing about punk rock and subculture.
 While at Columbia University, he formed the first official chartered student gay rights group on April 19, 1967.
 By 1971, there were an estimated 150 gay student groups at colleges and universities.
 Donaldson died of AIDS in 1996 at the age of 49.

 07-27-1953 Wilhelmus “Wim” van de Camp – Born in Oss, Netherlands.
-He is a Dutch politician.
-He became a member of the European Parliament in 2009.
+He is a Dutch politician and became a member of the European Parliament in 2009.
 Van de Camp, a Roman Catholic, is openly gay.